ScriptBasic/WinPBX/docs/String Procedures.md

 # <a name="AfxStrVerify"></a>AfxStrVerify

 Determine whether each character of a string is present in another string.
+Case sensitive.

 ```
 FUNCTION AfxStrVerify (BYVAL nStart AS LONG, _